AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

   ]
 )<table.simulation-visualisations>

 Along with these visualisation further in-depth measures have been taken to make it possible to understand the underlying theory; these are described in @s.m.introspection-tools.

-#todo[
-  Refer to appendix that shows screenshots of each visualisation modules.
-]
+Screenshots demonstrating each visualization module is shown in @appendix.visualisation-modules.

 ==== Viewport <s.m.viewport>